WitnessLA is an independent, non-profit source of criminal justice news in the public interest.

 Although WitnessLA is Los Angeles-based, as its name suggests, our reporting stretches well beyond LA, and we often partner with news organizations in other parts of the state and nation to extend our reach still farther.

 In addition to our cooperative relationships with other publications, each semester we mentor a group of journalism majors in the rigors and exhilarations of criminal justice reporting.
-The resulting stories are published in WitnessLA and one or more of our publishing partners.

 We live in a time where many talented journalists find their work constrained by an over-focus on the fiscal bottom line.
 For this same reason, investigative reporting is too frequently considered a luxury.
 For this reason, new models like ours, and those of other nonprofit news organizations, are filling crucial gaps in journalism.

 At WitnessLA we consider it a necessity and privilege to do so.

 Since our launch in 2007, WitnessLA‘s reporting has been honored by The Missouri School of Journalism, The Society of Professional Journalists, and The Southern California Journalism Awards.

 Our generous and valued supporters include: The California Endowment, The Fund for Investigative Journalism, The Institution for Justice and Journalism (which gave us our first grant, through a fund sponsored by the Ford Foundation).